luxonis/luxonis-train/README.md

         ...
 ```

-And then in the config you reference this `CustomOptimizer` and `CustomLoss` by their names:
+In the configuration file you reference the `CustomOptimizer` and `CustomLoss` by their names:

 ```yaml
 losses: